Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 from the love of God in Christ Jesus our Lord.

-Several of the hardships listed have been associated with the tribulations ascribed to the end-time.
-They are not ordinary hardships but the kind that arise because of one’s commitment to Christ:
+These hardships are generally associated with the tribulations that will occur at the end of time.
+They are not ordinary struggles but the kind of suffering that arises because of one’s commitment to Christ:

 “None of these can separate believers; nothing can snatch away those clinging to Christ’s body and blood [the Eucharist].
 This persecution is for the examination and evaluation of our heart.
 God wanted us to be tried and proved, as He has always tried His own, and yet, in His trials, never at any time has His help failed believers.”
 [Saint Cyprian of Carthage (250 AD), Letters 11,5]